ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

 And yes, if a hash could be anything, that would be true.
 Fortunately, we know something about hashes : they're integers.
 A comparison between any objects can give 2 results : equal or not equal.
 A comparison between integers can give 3 results : less, equal, greater.

 What happens behind the scene may depend on the python implemention.
-Better than telling you things that Python does that we cannot **test** here, let's give an example of what à Python implementation **might** do.
+Better than telling you things that Python does that we cannot **test** here, let's give an example of what a Python implementation **might** do.

 Python could place all our values in a [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree) (`btree`).
 A binary tree is a way to organize sortable elements that look a lot like the game where you have to guess someone's number when they only tell you plus or minus.
 This allows for very efficient fetching of your data (`log2(n)`)